statOmics/proteomicsShortCourse/docs/pages/Identification.md

 ---
+layout: page
-title: '1.
-Identification: Evaluation of Target Decoy Approach'
+title: 1.
+Identification: Evaluation of Target Decoy Approach
-output: html_document
-author: Lieven Clement
 ---

 Shotgun proteomics relies on the assignment of a large number of spectra to theoretical peptides derived from a sequence database.
 Multiple search engines have been developed for this task, each with its own advantages and drawbacks.
 Most proteomics database searches are performed as so-called target/decoy searches.
 A crucial assumption of the target/decoy approach is that the decoy PSM hits have similar properties as bad target hits so that the decoys can be used to characterize the distribution of bad hits.
 In this tutorial we will introduce diagnostic plots that can be used to evaluate these assumptions.